Core Concepts

 Users can self-register, be invited by an admin, or be provisioned automatically via SCIM or JIT (just-in-time) provisioning from an external identity provider.

-LumoAuth uses Role-Based Access Control (RBAC) as its primary authorization model.
+LumoAuth uses Role-Based Access Control (RBAC) as the default authorization model.

-- Permissions define what actions can be performed on what resources (e.g.,
+- Permissions describe what action can be performed on what resource (e.g.,

-user:read,tenant:manage) - Roles are collections of permissions assigned to users (e.g.,
+user:read,organization:manage). - Roles are named bundles of permissions assigned to users (e.g.,

-admin,editor,viewer) - System roles are predefined and cannot be deleted; custom roles can be created per tenant
+admin,editor,viewer). - System roles are predefined and cannot be deleted.
+Custom roles can be defined per organization.

 Example